tower-rs/tower/guides/inventing-service.md

 }
 ```

-Here we have an asynchronous function `run` which takes a closure that accepts a
+Here, we have an asynchronous function `run` which takes a closure that accepts a
 `Request` and returns a `Response`.

 That means users can use our `Server` like so: